simengangstad/simengangstad.github.io/_posts/2016-11-06-The-Swift-Project-Day-32.md

 }
 ```

-I found this assignment was easier than the last one.
-Nevertheless am I quite pleased with it; I managed to write a flexible data structure and kept the code clean and simple.
+I found this assignment easier than the last one.
+Nevertheless am I quite pleased with it; I managed to write a flexible data structure which kept the code clean and simple.

 The updated code is <a href="https://github.com/simengangstad/The-Swift-Project" target="_blank">here</a>